Learning How To Safely Cross a River

 Friday: Backpack out; report findings to ranger station; and return to Ellensburg, North Bend, Seattle, and Puyallup for celebratory meals and stories.

-Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 average, 8-1 maximum student-instructor ratio so critical for high-level outdoor educational programs.
-Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997!
+Adult & Overnight Programs Director Patrick Wiley leads this course along with Lead Instructor & Herbalist Hannah Hynes-Petty.
+In addition, Kim & Chris Chisholm direct programs every week with our professionally-trained staff instructors who make up our hallmark 6-1 average student-instructor ratio so critical for high-level outdoor educational programs.
+Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997.

-$695 if you register by March 20th, or $715 by April 30th, or $725 by June 5th, or $735 thereafter if space remains available.
-To reserve your spot, make a $175 deposit and your balance will be due upon arrival.
+2019 Overnight Youth Camps are $785 if you register by March 20th, or $790 by May 5th, $795 by June 10th, and $800 thereafter if space remains available.
 The cost includes everything from Sunday-Friday including organic camp t-shirt at your first camp, or survival knife, firesteel or field guide at subsequent camp weeks, depending on topic.
 The only additional expenses you may incur for our courses are for travel and specific gear, although we have extras in case you can’t acquire something.
-You will also need health insurance, so check with us for recommendations on inexpensive temporary insurance if necessary.
+You will also need to show that you have health insurance, or check with us for recommendations on inexpensive temporary insurance if necessary.
 Also, please see above for optional transportation and weekend stayover choices.

-Standard Discounts: You will receive cumulative discounts of $5 per additional week you attend this summer, $5 off per additional family member attending this summer, $5 off for successfully referring other families who register campers this summer, and once you’ve attended a program, $5 per online review you do for us on a searchable site like google and yelp, no matter how positive.
-Please note that the BBB and other sites forbid incentives for reviews so we can’t give credits for those, but still appreciate it!
+Discounts: Standard cumulative discounts are $5 per additional week you attend this summer, $5 off per additional family member attending this summer, $5 off for successfully referring other families who register campers this summer, and $5 off every camp for all alumni returning from prior years.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.